Genialmanos/QRS_Detector/README2.md

 ### 4.2 Execution Time

 Execution times were measured on a machine with an 11th Gen Intel® Core™ i7-1185G7 × 8 processor, 32 GiB RAM, and Mesa Intel® Xe Graphics.
+The total execution time (in seconds) across datasets is shown below.
+**Note:** These timings reflect the core algorithm processing on raw numerical signal data (similar to NumPy array input).
+Additional overhead may be introduced when using Pandas DataFrames, especially with NaN interpolation and segmentation features activated.

-The total execution time (in seconds) across datasets is shown below. `time / long` excludes the time-consuming 'long term' dataset for a focused comparison.
+`time / long` excludes the time-consuming 'long term' dataset for a focused comparison.

 | Algo              | Arrhythmia | Long term | n_00 | n_06 | n_12 | n_18 | n_24 | Supraventricular | European-st | time total | time / long |
 |:-----------------:|:---------: |:---------:|:----:|:----:|:----:|:----:|:----:| :--------------: |:-----------:|:----------:|:-----------:|